oslc-op/website/content/_index.md

 more = "Learn more"

-titleDataSilos = "Breaking Down Data Silos" paragraph1DataSilos = "The Web has broken down barriers to connect documents (e.g. web pages, images) across different servers.
-Now, the Web is braking broken down barriers to connect data across different databases." paragraph2DataSilos = "This initiative is called Linked Data and was developed by the inventor of the Web Tim Berners Lee.
-Learn more on breaking down data silos through this HBR article." image1DataSilos = "img/data-silos.png" paragraph3DataSilos = "Linked Data can also be used to connect private data on the private enterprise Web, as done typically with OSLC REST APIs." paragraph4DataSilos = "Linked Data uses RDF as data format which can be described in many formats including JSON and XML.
+titleDataSilos = "Breaking Down Data Silos" image1DataSilos = "img/data-silos.png"
+paragraph3DataSilos = "Linked Data can also be used to connect private data on the private enterprise Web, as done typically with OSLC REST APIs." paragraph4DataSilos = "Linked Data uses RDF as data format which can be described in many formats including JSON and XML.
 OSLC REST APIs expose data in RDF to enable the connection of data using open Web standards."